Operad of posets 101: The Wix\'arika posets: Abstract

 \section{Abstract}

-We study objects whose definition is linked to partial orders.
-An algebra over the operad of posets is a set whose endomorphisms contain the endomorphisms of posets.
-Notable examples of such algebras include the zeta values, order polytopes, and shuffle series.
-The language of operads provides us with tools to better understand the combinatorics of these objects.
+We study classes of objects whose combinatorics are closely related to those of posets.
+The framework of operads and operad algebras allows us to make this relationship precise and provides tools for a deeper understanding of their combinatorial structure.

-In these notes we describe a non-trivial example of a suboperad ``The Wixarika posets'', alongside its associated algebras.
-This example is rich enough to showcase the particularities of the field, without delving into technicalities.
+In this note, we present a nontrivial example of a suboperad of the operad of posets, called Wix\'arika posets, together with its associated algebras.
+This example is sufficiently rich to exhibit key structural features of the theory, while remaining accessible and avoiding unnecessary technicalities.

-An old version of these notes were used to give a minicourse in Govt.\ College University Lahore in Pakistan 2022, and at the BIRS-CMO workshop ``6th meeting of the Mexican Mathematicians in the World'' 2024.